mnit-rtmc/iris/docs/dms.md

 **Internal** beacons are controlled through the DMS controller using the [NTCIP] protocol.  **Remote** [beacon]s are controlled using a separate [comm link].

-_Sign groups_ and associated _sign text_ libraries can be managed in the
-**Messages** tab.

-All sign groups are displayed in the table, even if the DMS is not a member of that group.
-To add the DMS to a group, select the _Member_ check box.

-When a sign group is selected, its message library is displayed in the _sign text_ table.
-Each row contains a message for one _line_ of the sign.
-The _rank_ determines sort order in message lists.

-The _message preview_ displays a graphical rendering of the selected sign text.

-Select an _override font_ to use a font other than the _default font_ from the sign configuration.

 ## Operating

 Each DMS can have a number of _styles_, depending on its current state.
 Styles